dvmizew/esp32-fm-radio/README.md

 ### Libraries
 - TEA5767 for FM radio
 - Adafruit SSD1306 for OLED display control
-- Adafruit GFX for the OLED display graphics
+- Adafruit GFX for graphics
+- LVGL for GUI design (follow this [instructions](https://docs.lvgl.io/8.3/get-started/platforms/arduino.html#configure-lvgl))
 - ESP32-A2DP for Bluetooth audio
 - arduino-audio-tools for audio processing
 - ArduinoJson for parsing JSON data from the internet